 Continue to 3 of 3 below.

-- Is My Floor Thick Enough?: If a floor has been sanded down 5 to 6 quite thoroughly in the past, it may not have enough thickness for yet another drum sanding.
+- Is my floor thick enough?: If a floor has been sanded down 5 to 6 quite thoroughly in the past, it may not have enough thickness for yet another drum sanding.
 Check thickness of floor surreptitiously in places where pipes may go through the floor--radiator pipes are good locations for this.
-But keep in mind that edge-sanding may not have been done with as much force as sanding in the center of the floor.
+Keep in mind that edge-sanding may not have been done with as much force as sanding in the center of the floor.

 03 of 03